Wearing Contact Lenses When Running: Quick Guide

 Tip 1: Relax.
 You Can Run While Wearing Contacts

 Let’s get the heavy lifting out of the way first.
 The answer to the fundamental question of whether you can run while wearing contacts is “Yes”.
 Contact lenses actually represent a real step up in convenience for runners.
-Where glasses need constant adjustment and often wind up falling off while you run contacts stay put and provide you a clear view of the wonders (and hazards) around you.
+Where glasses need constant adjustment and often wind up falling off while you run your favourite astigmatism contacts from Acuvue (Acuvue moists) stay put and provide you a clear view of the wonders (and hazards) around you.
 This is particularly important if you like to run on less than perfectly smooth park trails.
 Also, since contacts don’t steam up and don’t have frames that can create blind spots they’re actually much safer to run with than glasses.

 Tip 2: Wear the Right Contacts

 A lot of contact lens wearers who run prefer to use daily disposable contact lenses than monthly lenses And this is actually a good idea.
 Why?
 Because running while wearing contacts can produce protein buildup on the surface of the lenses.
 This is most typically seen as cloudy patches on the contact surface.
 These cloudy patches cause discomfort and blurred vision; something you really don’t want when running outdoors.
 By using contacts that are disposed of at the end of the day you ward off the potential for protein buildup.
 Soft contact lenses are also preferable to hard contacts because they do a better job of preventing sweat from leaking behind the contact and causing irritation.

 Tip 3: Avoid Getting Water in Your Eyes